-Covid-19 coronavirus: Lockdown breach - late-night visit to girlfriend costs $250
+Covid 19 coronavirus: Lockdown breach - late-night visit to girlfriend costs $250

 Taylor, whose occupation was not listed on court documents, had put at risk New Zealand's efforts to stop Covid-19 from spreading, the judge said.

-''There was considerable anxiety in the community at the time,'' Judge Harrop said.
+"There was considerable anxiety in the community at the time," Judge Harrop said.

 Other New Zealanders put up with inconvenience associated with restrictions but Taylor had been warned for breaching the lockdown and did it again just five days later, he said.